-But before you rush to your local pharmacy, there are natural remedies you can try to alleviate the unwanted side effects of this uncomfortable problem.
+But before you rush to your local pharmacy, there are natural GERD home remedy solutions you can try to alleviate the unwanted side effects of this uncomfortable problem.

 - Chew Gum: People experiencing GERD can get some relief by chewing sugar-free gum for 30 minutes after they eat, according to a study conducted by the Journal of Dental Research.
 Chewing a piece of gum stimulates the salivary glands, which increases saliva.
 The saliva helps wash away any acid.
 Chew one piece after you eat and note the difference.